bfairkun/sQTL/README.md

 re-source the .bashrc:
 `source ~/.bashrc`

-Make sure tidyverse and MatrixEQTL are installed for R...
+Make sure tidyverse, qvalue, stats, and MatrixEQTLlibraries are installed for R...
 I have been using RCC's R/3.4.3 (`module load R/3.4.3`), and installed these with `install.packages()` once in R.

 activate the conda environment:
 `conda activate my_Chimp_EQTL_env`